-Ultra Electronics VEEP Grant The Ultra Electronics VEEP Grant is available to commencing and continuing students registered with the Veterans' Engagement and Education Program (VEEP), studying full-time or part-time in a software, electronic engineering or computer science related undergraduate or postgraduate coursework program.
-The recipient will also have the chance to receive further support from Ultra which may include, mentoring, work experience and/or networking opportunities.
-Ultra provides application-engineered solutions in the key elements of mission critical and intelligent systems.
-Through innovative problem solving, using sustainable capabilities and evolving technologies, they deliver outstanding solutions to their customers' most complex problems in defence, security, critical detection and control environments.
-"Ultra is excited to be in partnership with the Veterans' Engagement and Education Program (VEEP), to offer financial support to students pursuing careers in technology areas aligned with Ultra's focus.
-The development of a skilled resource base is critical to the future success of Ultra, our partners and customers."
-Douglas Burd, Managing Director, Ultra Electronics Australia Irene and David Davy Scholarship for Advancement of Aboriginal Education Established in 2000, the Irene and David Davy Scholarship for Advancement of Aboriginal Education is open to Aboriginal students in the final year of an undergraduate program or an Honours year.
+Helen Berriman Scholarship Annie and Marc Fabig have generously thrown their support behind female students looking to begin their careers in Clinical and Health Sciences, specifically Laboratory Medicine, Biomedical Science and Nursing.
+The Helen Berriman Scholarship honours Annie Fabig's mother and is available to commencing female students enrolled in the Bachelor of Laboratory Medicine or the Bachelor of Biomedical science.
+The Saara Fabig Scholarship honours Marc Fabig's mother and is available to commencing female students with a single parent background enrolled in the Bachelor of Nursing.
+The Scholarship will be awarded later this year.
+Both mothers embody the philosophies of hard work, family and making the community a better place for all.
+First awarded in 2022, the Scholarships will provide financial relief to students from disadvantaged backgrounds, to open up opportunities through study that can positively improve their life and the community.
+Irene and David Davy Scholarship for Advancement of Aboriginal Education Established in 2000, the Irene and David Davy Scholarship for Advancement of Aboriginal Education is open to Aboriginal students in the final year of an undergraduate program or an Honours year.
 The scholarship came about through a bequest by Irene and David Davy, two South Australians whose own limited formal education never stopped them from encouraging others to follow their academic goals.
 Irene and David Davy were people who planned for the future - they were practical, hardworking and determined to make the most of the opportunities presented to them.
-They believed support and encouragement, combined with access to education, could change the lives of young people, increasing their opportunities, confidence and self-esteem.
-David's niece, Margaret Davy AM studied medicine at a time when very few women entered the course, and even less came from working class families.
+They believed support and encouragement, combined with access to education, could change the lives of young people, increasing their opportunities, confidence and selfesteem.
+David's niece, Margaret Davy AM studied medicine at a time when very few women entered the course and even fewer came from working-class families.
 They were proud of her achievements, giving unstinting praise.
 Irene's niece, Judy Moffatt was supported in her dream to become a nurse and was the first Aboriginal nurse to graduate from Lyell McEwin Hospital.
 Two other sisters, Sharon and Kerry also graduated from the Lyell McEwin.
 All nieces have achieved in their chosen professions and become role models and are grateful for the emotional support and encouragement from their aunt and uncle.
 Through the development of the scholarship, members of the Davy family have successfully continued Irene and David's legacy.